ARgorithm/toolkit/docs/docs/start.md

 ```
 </div>

-This will generate your `.py` file.
-The  `<name>.py` file will store your code that you will submit to the server hosting all ARgorithms
+This will generate the `.py` file.
+The  `<name>.py` file will store the code that you will submit to the server hosting all ARgorithms

 The `<name>.py` file initially looks like this